As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

 I saw before me the bier, covered with red carnations, wavering dangerously on the shoulders of the pallbearers.
 I saw the horses becoming restive, and clubs and lances clashing, so that it seemed to me that at any moment the corpse would fall to the ground and be trampled by the horses…

-On this painting we see a funeral procession in a modern urban city, populated by twisted and grotesque attendants.
-It is dedicated to the German psychiatrist and avant-garde writer Oskar Panizza, noted for his play Liebeskonzil, which draws on the first historically documented outbreak of syphilis.
-Although Panizza’s works, in which he rejected all militarism and religious authority, were deemed blasphemous by both the Church and government of Emperor Wilhelm II, they were later admired by Grosz and other intellectuals of his generation.
+In this painting, we see a funeral procession in a modern urban city, populated by twisted and grotesque attendants.
+It is dedicated to the German psychiatrist and avant-garde writer, Oskar Panizza, noted for his play Liebeskonzil, which draws on the first historically documented outbreak of syphilis.
+Although Panizza’s works, in which he rejected all militarism and religious authority, were deemed blasphemous by both the Church and the government of Emperor Wilhelm II, they were later admired by George Grosz and other intellectuals of his generation.

 Grosz himself said about this work:

-This painting represents a mask festival called the ‘Burial of the Sardine’, a popular Spanish festivity marking the end of Carnival and beginning of Lent, which still takes place in some parts of the country.
-Masked and disguised, the revellers are seen dancing their way to the banks of the Manzanares, where a ceremonial sardine will be buried.
-Goya does not illustrate the fish in the painting, nor the large effigy made of straw called ‘pelele’ from which the fish hangs down; in the center we rather see the disturbingly grinning face of the “King of the Carnival”.
+This painting represents a mask festival called the “Burial of the Sardine,” a popular Spanish festivity marking the end of Carnival and the beginning of Lent, which still takes place in some parts of the country.
+Masked and disguised, the revelers are seen dancing their way to the banks of the Manzanares, where a ceremonial sardine will be buried.
+Goya does not illustrate the fish in the painting, nor the large effigy made of straw called pelele from which the fish hangs down; in the center, we rather see the disturbingly grinning face of the “King of the Carnival”.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!